-Your partner is in no way liable for your debt and as such the only time they could potentially be affected by you going bankrupt is in the instance that you jointly owned an asset of value, such as a property, which the Official Receiver (OR) could have an interest in.
+Your partner is in no way liable for your debt.
+The only time they could be affected is when you jointly own an asset of value, such as a property.
+Here the Official Receiver (OR) could have an interest in it.
+This article answers the question: How will bankruptcy affect my partner?
 Some of the ways your partner may be affected in bankruptcy are described below.

 There are circumstances, where your partner will be liable for your debt.
 For example, if you have arrears on your council tax, then the council will make your partner fully responsible for all the arrears (even if these were included in your bankruptcy).
-If a debt was owed to the council then they will no longer be able to ask the bankrupt for the money, the bankrupt has no further liability for the council tax debt.
+The council will no longer be able to chase the bankruptee for money.
+The bankrupt has no further liability for the council tax debt.
 However, the council is still owed the money and the debt still exists.
-At that point, the council will look for anyone else who has liability for the debt and ask them for all of the debt.
-If there is no one else in the household who has responsibility for paying the council tax then the council will not be able to recover the money from anyone and at some point, they will have to make a decision to write off the debt.
+At that point, the council will look for anyone else who has liability for the debt.
+They will ask them for all of the debt.
+The council will not be able to recover the money if there is no-one else responsible.
+They will then have to make a decision to write off the debt.

-It is also important to note that while your partner is not liable for any of your debts, the bailiff can still seize goods belonging to your partner, as the onus will be on you to prove that the household items belong to your partner and not you.
+Also, while your partner is not liable for any of your debts, the bailiff can still seize goods belonging to your partner.
+The onus will be on you to prove that the household items belong to your partner and not you.
 For more information, please read our article on belongings in bankruptcy.

-In complex situations, such as debts which are due as a result of a conviction for fraud will survive bankruptcy and will always require paying.
+In complex situations, such as debts which are due as a result of a conviction for fraud will survive bankruptcy.
+These will always require paying.
 The person who owes the money or the bankruptee will not always be able to pay any more than the amount they have available to pay.
-In which case, your partner will be expected to pay their fair share of the household bills and this will result in a calculation about how much money they have left over to pay the debt.
+In which case, your partner will be expected to pay their fair share of the household bills.
+This will result in a calculation about how much money they have left over to pay the debt.

 As far as your bankruptcy goes, your partner’s earnings are not taken into account and the OR does not have a claim over their earnings.
 Only where the property is jointly owned does it get more complicated (see section below).